Decipher (novel)

-Decipher (first published in 2001) is a speculative fiction novel by Stel Pavlou (1970–present), published in 2001 in England by Simon & Schuster and 2002 in the United States by St. Martin's Press.
-It is published in many languages with some significant title changes.
-The Italian and Russian editions have the title Il codice di Atlantide (The Atlantis Code), while the German edition is called Code Zero.
+Decipher (first published in 2001) is a speculative fiction novel by British author Stel Pavlou, published in 2001 in England by Simon & Schuster and 2002 in the United States by St. Martin's Press.
 The novel is about a fictional linguist, Richard Scott, and an assembled team of specialists who are in a race against time to crack a code found on ancient monuments around the world before an impending cataclysm predicted in mythology can strike.
 The story centers on the ancient city of Atlantis and features other mythical sites such as the Hall of Records.

 Decipher was longlisted in the UK for the W.H.
 Smith Best New Talent Award 2002.